Heath Fritillary (Melitaea athalia)

 In Britain the Heath Fritilllary has much declined is a very rare and highly localised butterfly occuring in sunny situations where the vegetation is sparse and the microclimate at ground level is particularly warm, such as in recent coppice or on moorland edges.
 Depending on habitat the caterpillars feeds on a range of foodplants including Cow-wheat (Melampyrum pratense) and Ribwort Plantain (Plantago lanceolata).
 (For further details on this species see http://www.butterfly-conservation.org/).

-Status over the last 20 years is Rapid decline with a decrease of -81.0%
+Status over the last 20 years is Rapid decline with a change of -78.9%

-Status over the last 10 years is Rapid decline with a decrease of -77.6%
+Status over the last 10 years is Rapid increase with a change of 112.0%

 This chart shows the average number of butterflies seen on transects between Arpil and October across all sites (fitted values from a Generalised Additive Model).
 The blue line gives average counts over the full BMS series (1976 to date) and the red line gives the average for the last year.